 The ten Sephirot are the root and source of "The Ten Expressions" that created the world: the 10 times where it says in the Book of Genesis "let there be light", "the heavens", etc.

 The Ten Sephirot can be divided into two groups:

 Emotive Attributes: Kindness, severity, beauty, victory, splendor, foundation and kingship.

 The Hebrew word "Sephira" means "light", like a bright and shining sapphire stone.

 The Holy Zohar calls the spheres "improvements" [Tikunim], which imply jewelry.
-That is to say, just like jewelry improves a person in terms of beauty, so do the ten spheres add beauty with the 'infinite light' that flows in them.
+That is to say, just as jewelry beautifies a person, so too, the ten spheres add beauty with the 'infinite light' that flows within them.

 Wisdom –essence of intelligence, ability to inspire and invent.

 Knowledge – Ability to delve deeper and conscious communication.

 Kindness – the quality of influence and giving.

 Severity- The quality of reducing and lessening influence.